-The unit will operate with lead-in (feeder) lengths over 1,000 feet with appropriate loops and proper lead-in cable.
+The unit will operate with lead-in (feeder) lengths up to 5,000 feet (1,524 m.) with appropriate loops and proper lead-in cable.

 4.5 LOOP INPUT (LIGHTNING PROTECTION)

 The loop input incorporates lightning and transient protection devices and the loop oscillator circuitry is transformer-isolated for each channel.
 The lightning protection will withstand the discharge of a 10uF capacitor charged to 2,000V across the loop inputs or between a loop input and Earth Ground for each channel.
 The transformer isolation allows operation with a loop which is grounded at a single point.